UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 ```

 ## Python Server Setup (TB Finish)
+ - operating system
+   - only work in linux for now due to socket and usb port access
  - python lib installaztion (requirement.txt)
- - operating system (only work in linux for now bc of socket and usb port access)
+   - pip install -r requirements.txt
+   - tested working on python 3.10
- - command to lunch server (python3 Python_Server.py)
+ - command to lunch server
- - auto socket connection / reconnection (brefily and link to detile)
- - auto uart connection / reconnection (brefily and link to detile)
- - optional network monitor connection (brefily and link to detile)
+   - run `python3 Python_Server.py` in folder `Multi-agent-Communication-Network/Python-Server`

 ------------------- then details in how to set up API --------------------